HackWriter/EWA-sql/Fun with SQL.md

---Notes mode here.
+'''
+SELECT *
+FROM scorecard
+'''

+SELECT instnm, city, stabbr
-SELECT * FROM scorecard
+FROM scorecard